 • Do you have any questions for me?

-Tip #4 – Prepare questions you can ask the interviewer
+Tip #4 – Prepare questions for the interviewer

 One common piece of advice is to “dress for the job you want, not the job you have.”
 In other words, it is generally best to err on the side of being too dressy, rather than too casual.